begolu2/rktik-thesis/02_conceptual.md

 ### Blogs

-Blogs allow identities to share their thoughts with a wider audience and are sorted in reverse chronological order.
+Blogs are mindsets that allow identities to share their thoughts with a wider audience and are sorted in reverse chronological order.
 Any persona can follow any blog.
 Doing so places the blog’s contents in the pool of thoughts eligible for their personal frontpage.

 Personas can directly post new thoughts to their blog, while movements can only indirectly place content in it through voting (see [Promoting Content]).